1921–1922 famine in Tatarstan

 The 1921–1922 famine in Tatarstan was a period of mass starvation and drought that took place in the Tatar ASSR as a result of the Russian Civil War, in which 500,000 to 2,000,000 peasants died.
-The event was part of the greater Russian famine of 1921–22 that affected other parts of what became the Soviet Union, in which up 5,000,000 people died in total.
-According to Roman Serbyn, a professor of Russian and East European history, the Tatarstan famine was the first man-made famine in the Soviet Union and systematically targeted ethnic minorities such as Volga Tatars and Volga Germans.
+The event was part of the greater Russian famine of 1921–22 that affected other parts of what became the Soviet Union, in which up to 5,000,000 people died in total.
+According to Roman Serbyn, a Ukrainian professor of Russian and East European history, the Tatarstan famine was the first man-made famine in the Soviet Union and systematically targeted ethnic minorities such as Volga Tatars and Volga Germans.

 Background

 Soviet leadership had long sought to suppress Tatar nationalism.
 Tatars were frequently charged with "bourgeois nationalism" and other revisionist crimes.
 Tatar leadership was executed or imprisoned, which many fled the USSR to Turkey for refuge.
 Collectivization of Tatar agriculture began in 1921.
 According to historian James Minahan, Crimean Tatars in particular "suffered proportionally greater population losses than any other Soviet national group during the first decades of Soviet rule."
 Farming methods in the Tatar ASSR were outdated, similar to most non-Russian nationalities in the Soviet Union.
 In addition, very few indigenous Tatar proletariats existed due to Russian imperial dominance.